-Mandatory Criteria a) The proposal must be received at the closing location by the specified closing date and time. b) One (1) hard copy (paper) of the proposal must be submitted. c) One (1) electronic copy, in Word, of the proposal narrative must be submitted d) One (1) electronic copy, in the specified format, of all necessary attachments.
+Mandatory Criteria a) The proposal must be received at the closing location by the specified closing date and time. b) One (1) electronic copy, in Word, of the proposal narrative must be submitted c) One (1) electronic copy, in the specified format, of all necessary attachments. d) (Optional) One (1) hard copy (paper) of the proposal may be submitted.